Comparing The Top 3 Vocal Synthesizers

 Pros:

-• You can import audio and detect MIDI
+• Easily import audio and detect MIDI

-• Regular updates keep it fresh
+• Regular updates improve your experience

 Cons:

-• Voicebanks can be pricey
+• Voice banks can be pricey

-• Female voicebanks might sound similar
+• Some female voice banks might sound a touch similar

 VOCALOID